Book this service now: at your local Gilbrides pharmacy

 Early onset of protection is around 81.1% against dengue caused by all serotypes combined from first vaccination until second vaccination.
 The second dose is required to achieve long term protection.

-Highlighting the elevated risk of contracting dengue compared to other diseases commonly vaccinated against for travelers is a crucial point.
-Unlike some other diseases, dengue is prevalent in urban and semi-urban areas, which means travelers may encounter it even in popular tourist destinations.
+Unlike some other diseases, dengue is prevalent in urban and semi-urban areas, which means travellers may encounter it even in popular tourist destinations.
 Additionally, the burden of dengue has increased significantly over the past few decades, emphasizing the importance of awareness and preventive measures for individuals traveling to regions where dengue is endemic.

 Travellers who spend long periods in endemic areas are at increased risk.
 However, even short-term visitors may be exposed.